yadavlalit7290/US_Sales_Analysis/README.md

 - Refer to `EDA_1.pdf` and the Jupyter notebooks for full code, comments, and analytics breakdowns.

 ### Power BI Dashboard
-- Open the `.pbix` file for interactive use
+- Open the `Dashboard.pbix` file for interactive use
 - Ideal for business reviews, stakeholder presentations, and portfolio demonstrations

 ---